nathanpeck/awesome-ecs/README.md

 Tools to help you interact with ECS to launch your containers on your cluster of self managed EC2 instances:

   - [coldbrew](https://github.com/coldbrewcloud/coldbrew-cli) - Fantastic tool that provisions ECS infrastructure, builds and deploys your container, and connects your services to an application load balancer automatically
-  - [mu](https://github.com/stelligent/mu) - Automated everything from devops, to your CI/CD pipeline, to your ECS cluster.
+  - [mu](https://github.com/stelligent/mu) - Automates everything relating to ECS devops and CI/CD.
 This framework lets you write a simple metadata file and it constructs all the infrastructure you need so that you can deploy to ECS by simply pushing to your Git repo.
   - [ecs-cli](https://github.com/aws/amazon-ecs-cli) - Docker Compose compatible deployment tool by AWS
   - [empire](https://github.com/remind101/empire/blob/master/README.md) - Control layer on top of ECS that provides a Heroku like workflow
   - [broadside](https://github.com/lumoslabs/broadside/) - Ruby based command line tool for deploying to ECS